 Then, take your boning knife and make a very small cut 1-2 inches away from the bottom.
 Keep lifting the piece of fish as you continue de-skinning the fish fillet.

 You’ll remove the skin with perfection, and the fish will stay intact.

 Carve Your Fruits

-One unusual way of using your boning knife is fruit curving.
-You may have noticed that boning knives are flexible, comes in both thick and thin blades, are sharp, and has a very pointy end.
-All these features are perfect for curving fruit.
+One unusual way of using your boning knife is fruit carving.
+You may have noticed that boning knives are flexible, come in both thick and thin blades, are sharp, and have a very pointy end.
+All these features are perfect for carving fruit.